claw-project/claw-language-specification/definition/var-transform.md

 ### Demotion/promotion of variable

 For the moment, those notions are part of the loop extraction directive.
+There is no plan to expose those notions for the moment.

 --> [Loop extraction](https://github.com/C2SM-RCM/claw-language-definition/blob/master/definition/loop-transform.md#loop-extraction)